Alex Gilvarry

 Alex Gilvarry (b.
 1981 on Staten Island, NY) is an American writer.
 He is the author of the novels From the Memoirs of a Non-Enemy Combatant (2012) and Eastman Was Here (2017).
 In 2009, Gilvarry graduated from CUNY - Hunter College's MFA Program in Creative Writing.
-He was included on the National Book Foundation's "5 Under 35" list in 2014, and Eastman Was Here was chosen as one of the best books of 2017 by Esquire.
+He was included on the National Book Foundation's 5 Under 35 list in 2014, and Eastman Was Here was chosen as one of the best books of 2017 by Esquire.
 He is a professor of Creative Writing at Monmouth University in New Jersey.
-He is 6'3" and lives on Staten Island and is married to the writer Alexandra Kleeman.
+He lives on Staten Island and is married to the writer Alexandra Kleeman.